Eddie-DZR/Decentralizer/README.md

 ## Contribute

-Interested in helping with Raspberry Pi / Linux / embedded / hardware?
+Looking for contributors with experience in Raspberry Pi, Linux, embedded hardware, and display integration.
 Email: contact [at] decentralizer.org

 ## Licensing